UbadahJ/QReader/README.md

 - Access all the books available on the website
 - A builtin chapter reader optimized for reading on mobile devices
-- Notifications service for book updates
+- Notifications service for book updates with multiple actions
 - Bookmark progress on chapters
 - Day/Night theme support (Requires Android P or above)
-- Improved caching to allow offline content access
+- Caching to allow offline content access
-- Improve notifications to allow opening chapters directly

 ## Screenshots :camera: